How Long Does It Take to Get a Bachelor’s Degree?

 Bachelor’s degree benefits

-You’ll find several advantages to getting a bachelor’s degree, including the potential for improved financial prospects and job opportunities.
-You might even enjoy better odds of long-term career satisfaction.
+You’ll find several advantages to getting a bachelor’s degree, including the potential for improved financial prospects and job opportunities, along with better odds of long-term career satisfaction:

-• Financial benefits: Greater financial security is often cited as a benefit of receiving a bachelor’s degree, and data supports this.
-A 2021 study from the US Bureau of Labor Statistics (BLS) found that the median yearly earnings of bachelor’s degree recipients were $27, 248 higher than those of high school graduates [4].
+• Financial benefits: Greater financial security is a benefit of receiving a bachelor’s degree, and data supports this.
+A 2023 study from the US Bureau of Labor Statistics (BLS) found that bachelor’s degree recipients earned $1,493 per week, compared to $899 per week for high school graduates [2].

 • Work stability: Bachelor’s degree recipients also typically enjoy a more stable employment situation.
-The College Board determined that the unemployment rate of those age 25 and older with only a high school diploma is twice as high as those with a bachelor’s degree [5].
+The College Board determined that the unemployment rate of those aged 25 and older with only a high school diploma is about twice as high as those with a bachelor’s degree [3].

 • Better job opportunities: Besides higher average pay, college graduates may have a better chance of finding jobs that offer benefits.
-For example, individuals with a bachelor's degree are more likely to have an employer-provided retirement plan and employer-provided health insurance, according to The College Board’s 2019 study.
+For example, individuals with a bachelor’s degree are more likely to have an employer-provided retirement plan and employer-provided health insurance, according to The College Board’s study [3].

 Learn more: Is a Bachelor’s Degree Worth It?

-Considering earning your bachelor's degree online?
-Request more information about bachelor's degrees from top universities on Coursera in high-demand fields like business administration, marketing, and computer science to explore whether a degree fits your personal and professional goals.
+Your bachelor’s degree can prepare you for a rewarding career in the field of your choice, and you can do it on your timeline.
+If you’re considering earning your bachelor’s degree online, you can request more information about bachelor’s degrees from top universities on Coursera in high-demand fields like business administration, marketing, and computer science to explore whether a degree fits your personal and professional goals.

 You are Currently on slide 1